 While starting with ready-made deep learning solutions might be a good way to get your feet wet, companies serious about leveraging deep learning-enabled computer vision for competitive advantage eventually need to step away from the quick fix and develop custom applications from scratch.
 Custom solutions provide not only the deep dive analysis that comes from understanding your unique business needs and specific customer behaviors, but it uses these data-and image-driven insights to solve your business challenges and drive your specific growth path.
 Ready-made solutions simply do not have the robustness and experience required to do the job.

 The problem is that true deep learning-enabled computer vision requires a very specific and highly honed expertise that can be hard to find.
 Data scientists spend years understanding not only the tech involved, but specific industry customer behaviors and challenges.
 They learn to understand what resonates in certain markets and they know how to transfer their understanding to machines.
 In addition, even with out-of-the-box solutions, really beneficial AI requires constant care and feeding.
 Deep learning solutions need to be constantly fed new data, images, video and other content to be accurate and up-to-date.
 Very few organizations have the resources to accomplish this in-house.
-So, while it may be okay to dabble with some of the out-of-the-box AI solutions, customer-developed solutions built from scratch are unmatched in providing true business advantage.
+So, while it may be okay to dabble with some of the out-of-the-box AI platforms, custom solutions built from scratch are unmatched in providing true business advantage.

 Powerful deep learning insights derived from computer vision technologies are enabling a whole new level of awareness, understanding and insights, improving lives, making people safer, cities more efficient and health diagnoses more accurate.
 These benefits require a deep commitment among the organizations that deploy them and a trust in what they can really accomplish.
 As Taylor Swift asks in the title of one of her top songs, “Are you Ready for It?”